 Descriptions of the most common treatment options for Wilms tumor are listed below.
 The main treatments for Wilms tumor are surgery, chemotherapy, and radiation therapy.
-Treatment options and recommendations depend on several factors, including the type and stage of cancer, possible side effects, and the patient’s preferences and overall health.
-Take time to learn about your child's treatment options and be sure to ask questions about things that are unclear.
+Treatment options and recommendations depend on several factors, including the type and stage of cancer, possible side effects, and the child and family’s preferences and overall health.
+Your child’s care plan may also include treatment for symptoms and side effects, an important part of cancer care.
+Take time to learn about all of your child's treatment options and be sure to ask questions about things that are unclear.
 Also, talk about the goals of each treatment with your child's doctor and what you and your child can expect while receiving the treatment.
 Learn more about making treatment decisions.

 Surgery is the removal of the tumor and surrounding tissue during an operation.
 Surgery is a common treatment for all stages of Wilms tumor.
-A surgical oncologist is a doctor who specializes in treating cancer using surgery.
+It will usually be performed by either a pediatric surgeon with experience removing cancer in children or a pediatric urologist.
+A pediatric urologist is a doctor who specializes in treating urinary tract problems in children.
 The types of surgery used include the following:

 Radical nephrectomy.
-A radical nephrectomy is the removal of the whole kidney and some surrounding tissue, as well as nearby lymph nodes (called a lymph node dissection).
+A radical nephrectomy is the removal of the whole kidney and some surrounding tissue, as well as nearby lymph nodes.
+The surgical removal of the lymph nodes is called a lymph node dissection.

 Partial nephrectomy.
 A partial nephrectomy is the removal of the tumor and some of the surrounding kidney, leaving as much of the kidney as possible.